edosedgar/eurobot2019/README.md

  sudo make install
 ```

-### Installation St-link
+### Installation st-link

-TLink package is the software for the STLink programmer that works with many
+Stlink package is the software for the ST-Link programmer that works with many
-boards ST boards.
+ST boards.
 On the discovery boards, the programmer is embedded at the
 top.
-YOu just need to make sure you plug in your mini-USB cable into the
+You just need to make sure you plug in your mini-USB cable into the
 center-most port that is labeled ST-Link.

 First, clone the repository st-link.